 Some couples decide that they want to experience their elopement just the two of them and don’t invite any guests- while others decide to invite a small guest count (usually less than 25) to have an intimate wedding.
 The old idea of running away with your significant other and secretly getting married isn't the only way to elope these days!

 Whether it's the rushing waterfalls, rolling mountains or unique beaches that call you, Georgia has something for everyone.
 Below is a list of some of the most popular locations to elope in Georgia.

 Helping our couples find the perfect location is a big part of what we do as Georgia elopement photographers.
-We provide our clients with a custom location guide which is crafted based on their preferences of scenery, accessibility, guest count and other details to make the process of choosing where to elope easy!
+We provide our clients with custom location suggestions based on their preferences of scenery, accessibility, guest count and other details to make the process of choosing where to elope easy!
 We keep our favorite spots secret exclusively for our clients to keep the privacy of the locations, for an intimate experience.

 Here's a list of THE MOST POPULAR LOCATIONS to elope in Georgia:

 Cloudland Canyon offers a perfect mix of mountains and waterfalls for your Georgia elopement.
 At Cloudland Canyon you'll start at the top of the canyon with beautiful views of the mountains and have the opportunity to hike down to see multiple waterfalls.